-Trump Administration To Provide Farmers $12 Billion To Offset Tariffs
+Trump Administration Plans $12 Billion In Farm Aid To Offset Tariffs

-Trump Administration To Provide Farmers $12 Billion To Offset Tariffs
+Trump Administration Plans $12 Billion In Farm Aid To Offset Tariffs

-The Trump administration is coming to the aid of farmers hurt by its own hard-line trade policies, announcing Tuesday it will make an estimated $12 billion in government assistance available, including direct payments to growers.
+The Trump administration is coming to the aid of farmers hurt by its own hard-line trade policies, announcing Tuesday that it will make an estimated $12 billion in government assistance available, including direct payments to growers.

 The money comes after farmers, especially soybean growers, have felt the brunt of retaliatory tariffs placed on agriculture by China and other nations that the Trump administration has penalized with tariffs on imports.